TV's Funny Ladies Show Their Serious Sides

 My first TV memory — I was 4 years old — is Life With Elizabeth, a sitcom that starred Betty White, who was in her early 30s.
 Broadcast live from Los Angeles, where I spent my early years, it aired from 1952 to 1955.
 I don’t remember any of the show’s plot lines, just Betty’s wicked grin as she outsmarted her husband at the end of each episode.

-This season’s premier episode of PBS’s Pioneers of Television, which airs Tuesday night, is a look at the early female comics, though not all of them.
+The PBS series, Pioneers of Television: Funny Ladies (which aired in January 2013 and can be watched free online), is a look at the early female comics, though not all of them.
 Sorry, no Eve Arden, Gertrude Berg, Imogene Coca, Joan Davis or Gale Storm.

 (More: Japanese Comic Gets Rich Making Fun of Boomers)

-Those women include Carol Burnett, Mary Tyler Moore, Joan Rivers, Marla Gibbs, Pat Carroll, Penny Marshall, Cloris Leachman and Betty White.
+Those women include Carol Burnett (star of the Nov.
+24 PBS special, Carol Burnett: The Kennedy Center Mark Twain Prize), Mary Tyler Moore, Joan Rivers, Marla Gibbs, Pat Carroll, Penny Marshall, Cloris Leachman and Betty White.
 Trinklein also conducted the last on-camera interview with Phyllis Diller.

-Dead or alive, you can’t mention funny ladies of TV without hailing the biggest game-changer of them all, Lucille Ball.
-Pat Carroll reveals that, as an MGM starlet, Ball was trained in the art of physical comedy by Buster Keaton.
+Dead or alive, you can’t mention the funny ladies of TV without hailing the biggest game-changer of them all, Lucille Ball.
+Pat Carroll reveals that Ball, an MGM starlet, was trained in the art of physical comedy by Buster Keaton.
 “He taught her how to work with a prop, to make it an extension of herself," Carroll says.
 Joan Rivers recalls Ball’s impeccable timing and steely drive.
 The redhead is portrayed as fearless, the kind of comic “who takes the pie in the face.”